Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Proofs: PageRank asymptotics

 This follows from the local weak convergence in Theorem \ref{thm:fringe-convergence} coupled with results in \cite{garavaglia2020local,banerjee2021pagerank}.
 The proof of \cite[Theorem 4.6]{banerjee2021pagerank}, with minor modifications to replace the degree with the attribute type and convergence in probability in the local weak sense with almost sure convergence, yield the result.

-\subsection{\bf Proof of Theorem \ref{thm:page-rank-tails}:}
+\subsection{\bf Proof of Theorem \ref{thm:page-rank-tails}}

-We embark on the proof with preliminary technical estimates summarized in Proposition \ref{prop:r-zc-moments}.
-These estimates are used at the end of this section to complete the proof of the Theorem.
-We start with a definition.
+{\cg Before diving into the proof, let us give an outline.
+We first relate the PageRank function $\cR_{\emptyset, c}(\cdot)$ to a probabilistic construction of percolation on the original branching process (see Def. \ref{def:perc-bp}).
+Thus, understanding asymptotic properties of PageRank scores turns out to be related to understanding the rate of growth of this percolated branching process which is summarized in Proposition \ref{prop:r-zc-moments}.
+This forms the heart of the proof and careful understanding of the evolution dynamics of this percolated branching process requires tools from semi-Markov renewal theory.
+The estimates provided by Proposition \ref{prop:r-zc-moments} are used at the end of this section to complete the proof of Theorem \ref{thm:page-rank-tails}. }

 \begin{defn}[Percolation on $\BP_a$] Fix $a\in [K]$ and damping factor $c\in (0,1)$.
 For any $t\geq 0$, write $\BP^c_a(t)$ for the connected cluster of the root (which is also a tree) when we retain each edge $e\in \BP_a(t)$ with probability $c$ and delete with probability $(1-c)$, independently across edges.
 Write $\set{\BP_a^c(t):t\geq 0}$ for the corresponding non-decreasing rooted tree valued Markov process where children born to vertices in the connected cluster of the root are retained with probability $c$ at their time of birth.
-Let $\scZ_a^c(t) = |\BP_a^c(t)|$ denote the size of the cluster at time $t$. \end{defn} Then by definition in \eqref{eqn:t-power},
+Let $\scZ_a^c(t) = |\BP_a^c(t)|$ denote the size of the cluster at time $t$. \end{defn} Then by definition in \eqref{eqn:t-power}, if the root $\emptyset$ has type $a$, then